felixchenfy/Mask-Objects-from-RGBD/README.md

 ### 1.1 Set data source in [launch/main.launch](launch/main.launch)

-There are 3 choices of the data source of RGBD-D images:
+There are 3 choices for the input RGBD-D images:
 (1).
 Realsense camera.
 (2).
 AsusXtion camera.
 (3).
 Load from file.